 Black widows will need to be exterminated as quickly as possible to avoid any danger to your family.
 Do not try to handle these spiders.
 Get professional help even if you only see one of them in your home.

 The best way to avoid a spider problem is to take preemptive actions.
+These spiders are all attracted to Florida homes and can cause an allergic reaction if you are a bit.
+If you come into contact with one of these spiders, we urge you not to wear gloves and try to handle it yourself.
+Some poisonous spiders can cause serious bodily injury.
 Most spiders feed off insects, so keeping your insect population in and around your home low is a good idea.

 When dealing with spiders they often leave evidence, their webs, in corners and ceilings.
 Most spiders that gain access to homes do so through broken screen doors and gaps in windows or doorways.
 Another hot spot for spider activity is unused items such as clothing, boxes, and papers.

 Make sure to clear your home of items that are not used frequently to keep spider housing options minimal.
 Always check windows and doors for gaps in weather stripping and broken screens.

 Once you have vacuumed all the cobwebs and made sure your house is secure from gaps for spiders to crawl through call a professional.
 Florida Environmental Pest Management has staff trained in all of the most common Florida spiders and will be able to identify and cure your spider problem.

 1: What Are The Most Common Spiders In Florida

 Florida is home to a wide variety of spiders.
 A few of them are poisonous, while many others aren’t.
 They can be found both indoors and outdoors and the following are the most common spiders in the state:

 - Wolf Spiders

 - Black And Yellow Argiope Spider